 Your ride rarely picks up speed, no matter how many times the game assures you the coaster runs at 35 MPH (which is about as fast as they can get).
-Coasters like these are no doubt fun to ride in real life, but in a format meant for maximal excitement, they’re a letdown.
+Coasters like these are no doubt fun to ride in real life, but in a format meant for maximum thrills, they’re a letdown.

-The game looks decrepit, even for something released in 2000.
+The game looks decrepit, even for something released in 2000 when 3D graphics were fairly low-detail.
 It comes from the boxiness, like the rigid cars, the unnaturally straight-angled track pieces, the brick slab shape of the ride queue building, or the thoughtless layout of the theme park, with concrete paths and palm trees scattered around almost randomly.
 One of the few touches to the presentation is the optional night mode, which darkens the background and adds a noticeably fake-looking starfield.